 EMERGENCY WATER CONSERVATION REGULATIONS EXTENDED

 The State Water Resources Control Board adopted emergency regulations April 1, 2015 to safeguard the State’s remaining water supplies by imposing mandatory water restrictions.
-These restrictions are more stringent than those of IWVWD’s Ordinance 93 – Water Efficient Landscape Ordinance adopted in May 2010, so the District adopted Ordinance 100 – Emergency Water Conservation Regulation to comply with these new restrictions, which will be in effect until the State’s mandates are lifted.
-Scroll down to the Policies section and click on Ordinance 100 for the specific regulations.
+These restrictions were more stringent than those of IWVWD’s Ordinance 93 – Water Efficient Landscape Ordinance adopted in May 2010, so the District adopted Ordinance 100 – Emergency Water Conservation Regulation to comply with these new restrictions, which was in effect until the State’s mandates were lifted and eventually replace with Ordinance 103 in September 2017.
+Scroll down to the Policies section and click on Ordinance 103 for the specific regulations.

 Xeriscape is a water-efficient landscape plan designed to help conserve water.
 A well-designed landscape requires less maintenance, less mowing, once-a-year mulching, and a selection of plants that are adapted to the area and more drought tolerant.